Berkeley-CS195/fa23/assignments/h195-proj2.md

   broader trends in how tech cultures affect individuals
 - Design a PSA about a particular technology, such as the effects it has on your chosen community
-- *Note*: We'd like you to do something that is not a lesson plan, given that Project 2 already engaged with the classroom environment.
+- *Note*: We'd like you to do something that is somewhat different from Project 1.

 ## 2. Proposal